unfug-at-github/statistics-home-assistant/README.md

     refresh_interval:
       seconds: 1
 ```

-I'm trying to get these changes integrated into the core system, however, this seems to be something that requires quite some time.
-I need to split this up into tiny chunks and wait until they get approved.
-So far the calculations based on a single value has been accepted and I hope the spikes will also follow soon.
+I'm trying to get the changes integrated into the core system, but as it seems this will only be happening partially.
+So far the calculations based on a single value has been accepted and the spikes are also done.
+These issues should be fixed with one of the next releases.
+It doesn't seem like I will get the remaining things in.

 This enhanced component solves issues discussed here:
 [1](https://github.com/home-assistant/core/issues/119738)